 Tom Kingsbury – Originally from northern Minnesota, Tom moved to Bozeman in 2001 and started climbing in the Gallatin Canyon 16 years ago.
 For the past 12 years he has been mainly pursuing new bouldering in the Boulder Batholith, near Butte Montana.
 Working in GIS mapping, Tom has been working closely with appraisers, state and federal agencies, conservation groups, non-profits, and private landowners, as well as mapping many bouldering areas throughout the Pipestone/Homestake Pass.

-Hillary Eisen – Hilary has been climbing rock and ice for 17 years and has yet to find a route she doesn’t like (her theory being that even scary, chossy, climbs are better than not climbing).
-A Billings native, she moved to Bozeman in 2013 after having lived and climbed in New England, Wyoming, and other parts of Montana.
+Hillary Eisen – Hilary has been climbing rock and ice for more than half her life and has yet to find a route she doesn’t like (her theory being that even scary, chossy, climbs are better than not climbing).
+She grew up scrambling around on the Billings Rims and moved to Bozeman in 2013 after having lived and climbed throughout Montana, New England, and Wyoming.
 Hilary works as the policy director at Winter Wildlands Alliance and brings her background in public land management planning and policy to the SMCC Board.